 2.3.7.
-Valuation System
+Valuation System and Model Governance

-The disclosure should include whether the valuation system is an in-house system or a commercially purchased system.
+The AA should disclose the model and version numbers for the valuation system(s) used.
+The AA should also include whether the valuation system is an in-house system or a commercially purchased system.
 Any changes in valuation systems (e.g. moving from an in-house system to a commercially purchased system, new valuation system, changes in providers, etc.) should be disclosed and the effects quantified.
 As well, the AAR should describe the results of any audit or review related to changes in valuation systems and who performed the audit or review.
 It should also be noted if changes in valuation systems have not been subject to audits or reviews.